Solar Digital Marketing

 Clean Energy Council (CEC) Accreditation

-If you're an authorised dealer or a premium dealer for a high quality solar product (for example, LG panels), that shows credibility as well.
+If you're an authorised dealer or a premium dealer for a high quality solar product (for example, Q-Cells), that shows credibility as well.

 Getting testimonials from clients and regularly updating them provides confidence.
 Make sure you date the testimonials, and if you can include a photo of the person that's excellent, though not mandatory.